aanavath/IntuneDocs/intune/app-configuration-managed-browser.md

 4. Open the managed **Browser**.
 Click **View Intune App Status** to review individual application policy settings.
 5. Press **Get Started** and **Share Logs** or **Send Logs to Microsoft** to send the troubleshooting logs to your IT administrator or Microsoft.

-You can also open the Browser in troubleshooting mode from within the app.
+You can also open the Managed Browser in troubleshooting mode from within the app.

 1. Open the Managed Browser.
 2. Type `about:intunehelp` in the address box.